-At your Meetup
+At your Meetup event

 - Make time to say “hi.”
 Be warm and welcoming — look them in the eye, smile, and introduce yourself as soon as you can.

 - Open things up with interesting group questions.
 Prepare a question or two that members can use to get to know each other.
-It should be specific, fun, and related to the theme of the Meetup.
+It should be specific, fun, and related to the theme of the group.